bacarpenter/check51/README.md

 To run your checks, use `check51 tests/` (assuming you used the project structure above).
 Then view the outputs in both the console, and the browser.

+### Compiled Languages

+Compiled lanuages, such as C or Java, need to be compiled before testing, or, each -run should include a compile statment.
+Becuase of the way tests are (some what) sand-boxed, writing a "compile test", will not work.

 ## License

 Licensed under the [GNU General Public License v3.0](https://github.com/bacarpenter/check51/blob/main/LICENSE), as was the base project.
 This license is included in good faith and to the best of my ability.